SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

    -> println("The bank now has \(Bank.coinsInBank) coins")
    <- The bank now has 10000 coins

-..
-FIXME: This code doesn't work in a playground.
-See <rdar://problem/17190159>
-   playground loggers retain objects, preventing deinit from running

 The player has now left the game.
 This is indicated by setting the optional ``playerOne`` variable to ``nil``, meaning “no ``Player`` instance.”